johnpl-io/16-bit-cpu/README.md

 | 011 | x | 000 | ADD |
 | 100 | x | 000 | ADD |
 | 110 | x| 001 | SUB |
+It is noted that the first bit of the function can be ignored, but a 4 bit function was used for the potential of expansion of more `R`-Type instructions in the future.

 This is implemented in `./control/aluctrl.v`.
 ### Data Path